kristinaxxo/final-project/README.md

 2. Who is your target audience?
 Depending on the domain of your data, there may be a variety of audiences interested in using the dataset.
 You should hone in on one of these audiences.

   &nbsp;&nbsp;&nbsp;&nbsp;The ultimate purpose of analyzing this dataset is to prevent future suicide.
-Hence, our main target audience would be any non-profit organizations that have the goal of reducing suicide rates, mentors at school and therapies who specilise on this subject.
+Hence, our main target audience would be any non-profit organizations that have the goal of reducing suicide rates, mentors at school and therapies who specialize on this subject.

 3. What does your audience want to learn from your data?
 Please list out at least 3 specific questions that your project will answer for your audience.